ChainAgnostic/varsig/README.md

 >
 > — [DAG-JSON Spec](https://ipld.io/specs/codecs/dag-json/spec/)

-As it is critical for signatures guard against various attacks, the assumptions around canonical encoding MUST be enforced.
+As it is critical for guarding against various attacks, the assumptions around canonical encoding MUST be enforced.

 ## 2.1 Signing CIDs